M4R774/imma2-game-service/README.md

 * Sami Mäkinen
 * Rasmus Lempinen

+## Final report ##

+### Features implemented ###
+#### Mandatory ####
+All mandatory features were implemented.
+Hoping for close to max points on these.

+#### Optional ####
+We got email validation, bootstrap(mobile friendly) working.
+Game save/load feature works on some games.
+3rd party login, facebook posts or RESTful API not implemented Expecting ok points for the ones we implemented.

+### Successes and failures/difficulties ###
+#### Successes ####
+- Everyone learned the basics (and much more) of django
+- Work was divided evenly
+- Group coding helped understand and tackle the problems
+- All mandatory features implemented and working
+- Some of the optional features implemented

+#### Failures and difficulties ####
+- Time was an issue as we started a bit too late
+- 3rd party login was implemented but not working so we decided to leave it out
+- Save/load feature doesnt work on some of the games
+- Altering models caused us a lot of issues (database/cache had to be cleared)
+- A lot of difficulties in the beginning with the basics of django

+### Work division ###
+Everyone did a bit of everything.
+We did most of our work coding in group face-to-face, that's why the commits are a bit unevenly divided between team members.
+We had a good team and coding was fun.

+### Instructions to gameshop ###
+#### Login/register ####
+Front page has dummytext and links to login and register.
+Registration via form and email authentication required.
+Currently django email backend used so heroku version has the same link that is sent in the email to authenticate.
+Registration form has selection whether user wants to be a developer.

+#### Play/buy games ####
+Front page after login displays all games that are in the service.
+Shop contains the games user hasn't bought.
+Library has the games user owns.
+If user owns the game the link redirects to game playing page and if not, shop view is shown.
+Game page displays top 10 global highscores of the game selected.
+Currently the service doesn't have a balance system so everyone can basically purchase everything.

+#### Developers ####
+If user selected developer, profile contains link to dev page.
+The dev page has list of the games added to the service by user.
+Dev page also has sales statistics and an option to remove the game from service.

 ## Planned features ##
 ### Views ###
 - Front page (introduction, links to login)